The Feminine Genius (Or why I watched Little Women 17 times in 2020)

 I saw it for the first time last Christmas.
 At the insistence of countless friends, my mom and I finally caved in and headed to the theater.

 For weeks afterward I pondered the movie.
 Why was it so good?
 What made it stand out so vividly?
 I went to see it again, with a friend.
 A week later, I took another friend and saw it for a third time in theaters.
 Each time, a different character stood out to me.
 Jo – stubborn and independent, with a fierce loyalty and love for her family.
-Amy – unapologetically ambitious, focused on achieving her status through marrying rich.
-Meg – an older, maternal sister who longed for a family of her own.
+Amy – unapologetically ambitious, focused on serving her family by marrying rich.
+Meg – the oldest, most maternal sister who longed for a family of her own.
 Beth – the sweet one, the glue, the angelic presence in a house of rowdy girls.
 Marmee – the mother, raising four daughters while her husband is off at war, trying to keep everyone (and herself) together while serving others.
 And Laurie – the neighbor, overcome with the energy and spirit of the girls next door, who finds himself drawn in by their joy.

 I became an evangelist for the film.
 Every time someone said they hadn’t seen it, I sat down with them and re-watched it.
 I read the screenplay and took in more jewels.